 Stop marauding mice from spreading germs throughout your home with one of these top-rated traps.

-Though small in size, mice can be big trouble when they invade your home’s garbage cans, cabinets, crawlspaces, and other areas in search of food—chewing through interior structures you’d think would deter them and settling in to nest and breed.
+Though small in size, mice can be big trouble when they invade your home’s garbage cans, cabinets, crawlspaces, and other areas in search of food—chewing through interior structures you’d think would deter them but don’t.
 Even the most ardent animal lover should take active steps to be rid of mice, because they may carry Hantavirus or Salmonella bacteria, which cause respiratory disease and diarrhea in humans, respectively.
-And relying on your house cat to control your mouse problem won’t work: Not all cat breeds hunt, and those that do can get fleas, ticks, or other parasites from catching or consuming mice, if they manage to access the crawlspaces of mice at all.
+And relying on your house cat to control your mouse problem won’t work: Not all cat breeds hunt, and those that do can get fleas, ticks, or other parasites.

 Commercial mouse traps provide a safe means of removal, but there are various types on the market, some more humane and effective than others.
-Read on for a rundown of trap types—then see our picks to find the best mouse trap for your pesky pest problem.
+Read on for a rundown of trap types—and don’t miss our top picks among the best mouse trap options available today!